innerr/ticat/README.md

 ### Find out what we got from the repo

-`+` and `-` are important commands to find and display infos, they have the same usage.
+`/` and `//` are important commands to find commands, they have the same usage.

-The difference is `-` shows brief messages, and `+` shows rich infos.
+The difference is `/` shows brief messages, and `//` shows rich infos.

-Now use `+` as search command to find out what we got by search the repo's name.
+Now use `//` as search command to find out what we got by search the repo's name.

-We also add `@ready` to the searching strings, it is a conventional tag use for "ready-to-go"(out-of-the-box) commands:
+We can use them to find commands by tags like `@ready`,
 ```
-$> ticat + @ready quick-start-usage
+$> ticat @ready quick-start-usage :/
 [bench]
+     @ready
-     'pretend to do bench. @ready'
+     'pretend to do bench.'
 ...
 ```
 From the search result we found the command `bench`.
+(what tags we should search is depend on the author, or we could use command `@` to list tags)

 ### Find out what command `bench` do